ohthehugemanatee/dcon-nashville-prenote/presentation.md

-You keep pulling when you should be pushing
+You keep Pulling when you should be Pushing

-You keep blaming when you oughta not yet
+You keep Blaming when you oughta not yet

 You keep Gruntin’ when you oughta be a Gulping